MUST DO’S IN PAPHOS CYPRUS

 EXCURSIONS FROM PAPHOS

-One of the best reasons the tourists flock to Cyprus are the beaches.
-With more than 50 kilometres of coastline with 27 beaches and 12 of which are Blue Flag Cyprus cannot be beaten for a perfect beach holiday.
+One of the best reasons the tourists flock to Cyprus is the beaches.
+With more than 50 kilometres of coastline with 27 beaches and 12 of which are, Blue Flag Cyprus cannot be beaten for a perfect beach holiday.

 The best ones for tourists are between Paphos Town and Cape Drepanon.
 There are so many to choose from but one of the most popular is Coral Bay in Pegeia Cyprus.